Powwow Highway: Plot

 The tribal chief has also arrived to talk to Bonnie.
-Philbert received inspiration from a scene out of an old western during one of their stops and put it to use by breaking Bonnie out of jail by using Protector and a rope to yank the jail bars off the building.
-As the tribal chief was waiting, he noticed through the window what Philbert had been doing and quietly left the precinct in his truck without telling anyone else.
-A police chase ensues and Buddy temporarily stays behind to slow down their pursuit by throwing the loose window of Philbert's car at one of the cop cars, causing it to crash.
+Philbert received inspiration from a scene out of an old western on a TV during one of their stops and puts it to use by breaking Bonnie out of jail by using Protector and a rope to yank the jail bars off the building.
+This is witnessed by the tribal chief, who quietly leaves the precinct in his truck without telling anyone.
+A police chase of Philbert's car ensues, and Buddy temporarily stays behind to slow down their pursuit by throwing the loose window of Philbert's car at one of the cop cars, causing it to crash.
 He is soon picked up by Philbert as they continue their escape outside the city.
 However, Protector loses its brakes on a downhill road, forcing everyone to jump from the car except Philbert who seemingly perishes in the wreck.
 Seeing the car in flames, the police decide to call off the chase, and back up and leave the scene.
 After mourning Philbert's death, Buddy, Rabbit, Bonnie, and her kids discover that Philbert survived the crash and they embrace him.
 Philbert returns Buddy's necklace, and the two join the others as they walk down the highway.
 Fortunately, the chief of their tribe had been following them after the jailbreak and pulls up with his truck to give them a ride home, presumably to get home in time to vote against the strip-mining contract.

 Production

+The film was based on a 1979 novel by David Seals, who claimed descent from the Huron tribe.
+He sold the rights for $10,000.

+Finance came from HandMade Films.
+George Harrison said he agreed to make it because he was interested in the downtrodden and underprivileged, he "spent some time in India with the Indian-Indians" and "enough people [at Handmade] like the script.
+It had a lot of heart."

+The director was South African born Jonathan Wacks who lived in England and studied at UCLA.
+He said he was attracted to the story because "it said something about the political activist movement of the 1960s and how it went away.
+The character of Buddy intrigued me because he hadn't gone away he was still fighting for his cause."

-Filming was done on location on Native American reservations in Wyoming, Montana, South Dakota, and Santa Fe, New Mexico.
+Filming took place in October–November 1987.
+It was done on location on Native American reservations in Wyoming, Montana, South Dakota, and Santa Fe, New Mexico.
+Native Americans were upset at filming on top of a sacred site, a South Dakota butte, so the unit moved to Wyoming.